centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Sometimes, a more detailed explanation of something can be helpful – without requiring the user to take immediate action.
 That is where the ns-editorial component can help.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-expander

+> Expanders are used to show or hide content.

+An expander consists of a heading and an anonymous content slot.
+When the heading is clicked the component opens to reveal the content.
+When in an open state, clicking the heading will hide the content.

+Expanders can be used in a variety of contexts: in an accordion, in a product card, and more.